awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/concat-1.png)

 When you choose **Configure** to configure your concatenation, you see results similar to those shown in the following image\.
 Your concatenate configuration displays in the left panel\.
 You can use this panel to choose the concatenated dataset's name, and choose to remove duplicates after concatenation and add columns to indicate the source dataframe\.
 The main panel displays three tables\.
-The top two tables display the Left and Right datasets on the left and right respectively\.
+The top two tables display the left and right datasets on the left and right respectively\.
 Under this table, you can preview the concatenated dataset\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/concat-2.png)